Achillea millefolium: Description

 Achillea millefolium is an erect, herbaceous, perennial plant that produces one to several stems 0.2–1 m in height, and has a spreading rhizomatous growth form.
 Cauline and more or less clasping, the leaves appear spirally and evenly along the stem, with the largest and most petiolate towards the base; they are 5–20 cm long and fernlike, divided bipinnately or tripinnately.

 The inflorescence has 4 to 9 phyllaries and contains ray and disk flowers which are white to pink, blooming from March to October.
 There are generally 3 to 8 ray flowers, which are 3 mm long and ovate to round.
 The tiny disk flowers range from 10 to 40.
 The inflorescence is produced in a flat-topped capitulum cluster and the inflorescences are visited by many insect species, and has a generalized pollination system.
 The small achene-like fruits are called cypsela.

 The plant has a distinct spicy scent that persists when dried and may be irritating to some.

 Chemistry

 The dark blue essential oil of yarrow contains chemicals called proazulenes.

-Chamazulene and δ-Cadinol are chemical compounds found in A. millefolium.
+Chamazulene and δ-cadinol are chemical compounds found in A. millefolium.
 The chromophore of azulene was discovered in yarrow and wormwood and named in 1863 by Septimus Piesse.

 Yarrow contains isovaleric acid, salicylic acid, asparagine, sterols, and flavonoids.
 It also contains phenolic acids such as gallic acid, 3, 4-dihydroxy benzoic acid, chlorogenic acid, vanillic acid, caffeic acid, syringic acid, p-coumaric acid, sinapic acid, ferulic acid, cinnamic acid and flavonoid such as myricetin, hesperidin, quercetin, luteolin, kaempferol, apigenin, rutin, hyperoside.

+It contains small amounts of thujone.

+Similar species

+Yarrow and the highly poisonous hemlock appear superficially similar, especially their umbel-style inflorescences.